tamarin-prover/tamarin-prover/src/002_installation.md

 ### Manually install dependencies

-Tamarin requires Haskell Stack to build and GraphViz and Maude 2.7 to run.
+Tamarin requires Haskell Stack to build and GraphViz and Maude 2.7.1 (or newer) to run.
 The easiest way to install these is

 ```